lazywitt/youtubetrending/README.md

 * fetch
   - fetchService is the top layer which exposes the two core api's which are Paginated response, search Video
-  - this service also exposes an http server on top of service layer two expose 2 endpoints for providing REST interface.
+  - this service also exposes an http server on top of service layer to expose 2 endpoints for providing REST interface.

 - http://localhost:4000/videos/search